 The first version of Irish Cream

-Gluckman had previously worked with Kerrygold (a renowned Irish dairy brand), and it was an obvious choice to leverage that experience.
+Gluckman was the guy who made the first version of Baileys.
+He had previously worked with Kerrygold (a renowned Irish dairy brand), and it was an obvious choice to leverage that experience.
 In a flash of inspiration, he threw together Irish Whiskey and single cream.

-Well, the result was pretty close to absolutely disgusting.
-Still, there was something to this odd mix, and Gluckman and Seymour-Davies didn't give up.
+Well, the result allegedly was pretty close to absolutely horrendous.
+Still, he and his partner thought there was something to this odd mix.
+So, Gluckman and Seymour-Davies didn't give up.

 They bought Cadbury’s Powdered Drinking Chocolate and some sugar and added this to their initial mix of Jameson Whiskey and cream.
 Surprisingly, that at least kind of worked, so they introduced the idea to Tom Jago.